 Rev. Eric Sherlock (Click to contact)

 Eric believes the church is a place where we can connect with ourselves and one another, and in doing so, we connect with God.
-He believes the church is a source of deep community, where we are reminded of our call in the world: to love God and love neighbor.
+He believes the church is a source of deep community, where we are reminded of our identity as beloved of God and our call in the world: to love God and love neighbor.

 In 2012, Todd’s husband, Miguel, invited him to visit his church—Cathedral of Hope United Church of Christ in Dallas—on their second date.
 It would not be long until Todd joined that faith community as the call on his life began to re-awaken—initially through faith-based, LGBTQ activism that grew into intersectional justice work and community organizing.

 Todd has directed communications for several justice-oriented, faith-based social justice organizations, including the Oakland Peace Center.
 He believes in the value of speaking one’s truth in love while also being present to the truths of others with grace and an open heart.
-He is passionate about the church expanding its welcome and open-and-affirming arms of welcome ever more broadly.
+He is passionate about the church expanding its welcome and open-and-affirming arms of welcome more broadly.

 John Kendall Bailey (Click to contact)

-Mary-Marie Deauclaire (Click to contact)
+Anne-Marie Vanniasinkam (Click to contact)

 Anne-Marie is from the Midwest but has lived in California for the last 20 years.
 She has a background in marketing and is putting that to use at DCC through newsletters, eNews, the church website, and general office and administrative tasks.